pallythinh273/Airflow-Basic-Project/README.md

 **Step 1** : Collect the data from OpenWeatherMap with API key.

-**Step 2** : Connect Airflow with Postgres and save the data to Postgres
+**Step 2** : Connect Airflow with Postgres, transform the data and save it to Postgres.

-**Step 3** : Extract data from Postgres and save it to a file then send it via Email
+**Step 3** : Extract the necessary data from Postgres and save it to a file then send it via Email.